Argentine soccer legend Maradona says he is a 'soldier' for Venezuela's Maduro

 "If Maradona wants to come, I will personally go pick him up at the airport and show him around so he can see the situation in Venezuela," Capriles told an Argentine radio station on Tuesday.
 "The so-called revolution is indefensible."

-Venezuela is suffering the worst crisis of its recent history, with three-digit inflation and a shortage of food and medicine.
-(Reporting by Maximiliano Rizzi and Eliana Raszewski; Writing by Luc Cohen; Editing by Bill Trott)
+Venezuela is suffering the worst crisis of its recent history, with triple-digit inflation and shortages of food and medicine.

+Reporting by Maximiliano Rizzi and Eliana Raszewski; Writing by Luc Cohen; Editing by Bill Trott and Andrew Hay